gohryt/programming-languages-research/COMPILERS.md

 It is not the safest universal answer to "fastest Forth," but it is one of the more original *modern embedded* implementations because it mixes a native/inlining model with a richer systems environment.

-**Trade-offs:** a modern MCU focus with flash/RAM flexibility, a richer runtime model than most tiny Forths, and explicit inline control — at the cost of a less standardized benchmark story than Gforth or VFX and a narrower hardware domain.
+zeptoforth has a modern MCU focus with flash/RAM flexibility, a richer runtime model than most tiny Forths, and explicit inline control — at the cost of a less standardized benchmark story than Gforth or VFX and a narrower hardware domain.

 Source: https://hackaday.io/project/170826-zeptoforth and https://github.com/tabemann/zeptoforth/discussions/190